01101010110/Pumpkin-Pete-Quests/Quests.md

 🫡 Bow out gracefully.
 <br><br>
 **Outcomes**:<br>
-You receive 5 Iron ⛓️. (🪻 Sneak into the garden.)
+You receive 5 Iron ⛓️. (🪻 Sneak into the garden.)<br>
+You walk away, curious but cautious.
+You receive 50 Coins 🪙.
 <br><br>
 **Screenshots**:<br>
 <img